IOTA-Ledger/blue-app-iota/README.md

 #### Display

+For the Ledger Nano S:
 - The sides of the display will have an up or down arrow indicating that you can scroll to a new screen.

 - Two bars along the top (just below the buttons) indicates that there is a double press function available (generally confirm/toggle or back).
 We will be working to ensure this function is always intuitive.

+For the Ledger Blue:
+- The Ledger Blue uses a touchscreen, thus all you need to do is tap the buttons on the screen.

 ### Recovery Phrase Entropy